entigolabs/entigo-infralib-agent/README.md

   * repo_path - path to the git repository root directory, default uses Go's TempDir to create a directory named after the repository url.
 Use debug logging to see the path. **Warning!** Agent prunes the repo to match the remote.
   * ca_file - name of the CA certificate file in the `./ca-certificates` folder to use for git authentication
   * use_oci_digests - use OCI digests for module sources instead of version tags when using OCI source with version tag, default **false**
+  * verify_signature - verify the OCI index signature when using OCI entigolabs source, true value forces use_oci_digests to true as well, default **false**
 * destinations - list of destinations where the agent will push the generated step files, in addition to the default bucket
   * name - name of the destination
   * git - git repository must be accessible by the agent.
 For authentication, use either key or username/password.
 For the key and password, it's recommended to use custom replacement tags, e.g. `"{{ .output-custom.git-key }}"`